SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-2-code-changes.markdown

-                    &nbsp;

                     * * *

-                    &nbsp;

-                    &nbsp;

                     ### Sprite class update (Sprite.cs)

-                    The spite class is really more of a container rather than handling the drawing of spites to the screen.&nbsp; This is a common practice (like I mentioned earlier about inheritance and such).&nbsp; In this we only track where the sprite should be drawn, if it is active or visible and any transformation or collision logic.&nbsp; (the sprite class is the brains, where as the animation class is the looks)
+                    The spite class is really more of a container rather than handling the drawing of spites to the screen.
+This is a common practice (like I mentioned earlier about inheritance and such).
+In this we only track where the sprite should be drawn, if it is active or visible and any transformation or collision logic.  (the sprite class is the brains, where as the animation class is the looks)